bancolombia/bin-stash/README.md

 **GET Operation**

-1. When a lookup misses local cache, and upstream sync is allowed, bin-stash tries to lookup in the distributed cache.
+1. When a lookup misses local cache, and upstream sync is allowed, bin-stash tries to lookup in the centralized cache.
-2. If the lookup operation in the distributed cache hits a key, then return the value.
+2. If the lookup operation in the centralized cache hits a key, then return the value.
 Also if downtream sync is allowed, the key-value is replicated in local cache.

 **SAVE operation**

-1. Writes are performed in local cache, and if upstream sync is allowed, bin-stash tries to write key-value in the distributed cache, given this key doesn't previously exists.
+1. Writes are performed in local cache, and if upstream sync is allowed, bin-stash tries to write key-value in the centralized cache, given this key doesn't previously exists.

 **EVICT operation**

-1. `Evict(key)` is performed in local cache, and if upstream sync is allowed, bin-stash tries to evict key-value in the distributed cache.
+1. `Evict(key)` is performed in local cache, and if upstream sync is allowed, bin-stash tries to evict key-value in the centralized cache.
 2. `EvictAll` operation it's performed on local and is not syncronized upstream.

 **Sync Rules**